Kurt1717/employeeTracker/README.md

 ## Description
 This project is a command line application built to manage a company's employee database using Node.js, Inquirer and PostgreSQL.
+The applciation allows users to view and manage departments, roles, and employees within their company database.
 # Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)